georit/bookmark-landing-page/README.md

 - Receive an error message when the newsletter form is submitted if:
   - The input field is empty
   - The email address is not formatted correctly

-Intelligent search

-Our powerful search feature will help you find saved sites in no time at all.
-No need to trawl through all of your bookmarks.

-Share your bookmarks

-Easily share your bookmarks and collections with others.
-Create a shareable link that you can send at the click of a button.